-The Association for Civil Right in Israel and the Education Law and Policy Clinic at the University of Haifa submitted an appeal (Hebrew) against the decision of the Ministry of Education’s committee to disqualify the “Dialogue Meetings” program of the Bereaved Families Forum from the external programs database for the year 2024.
+The Association for Civil Right in Israel and the Education Law and Policy Clinic at the University of Haifa submitted sent legal correspondence (Hebrew) against the decision of the Ministry of Education’s committee to disqualify the “Dialogue Meetings” program of the Bereaved Families Forum from the external programs database for the year 2024.
 After the deputy mayor of Jerusalem filed a complaint citing the comparison of Israeli and Palestinian bereaved families as a core issue, the committee held a hearing regarding the complaint.
 Following the hearing, the external programs manager of the Ministry of Education, Lilah Appleton, stated the decision to remove the program was because the Forum’s goals “are in contradiction to the values of the Education Ministry.”

 The Bereaved Families for Peace and Bereaved Families Forum is a joint Israeli-Palestinian organization of over 600 families, all of whom have lost an immediate family member due to the conflict.
 The “dialogue meetings” for youth and adults are led by two members of the forum (Israeli and Palestinian) who share their personal stories of bereavement and their active choice to participate in dialogue rather than revenge.
 Over 8,500 of these meetings have taken place in schools, community centers and other frameworks comprising of about 250,000 participants over the span of 20 years.